HOW TO TELL IF YOU LIVE IN A SIMULATIONLast revised 18 January 2018

 Who is thought to be responsible for this computer simulation?
 The usual answer is: our own remote descendants, who are supposed to have taken computing power far beyond what exists today.
-It's equally conceivable that the simulators could be non-human beings on other planets, in other galaxies, or even in other universes; but this doesn't alter the essential proposition.
+(But wouldn't this imply that the descendants are themselves simulations, in which case we are caught in an infinite regression?)
+It's equally conceivable that the simulators could be non-human beings on other planets, in other galaxies, or even in other universes.

 The religious angleIt's surprising (or perhaps not) that, as far as I know, the SH hasn't been taken up by theologians.
 It should be.
 It may afford evidence of the existence of God, or gods, at least in a technological sense, which is at least as convincing as the traditional Argument from Design.

 The simulators would have the status of gods so far as we are concerned.
 They have created us, they could destroy us, and they can interfere in our world whenever they choose.
 Bostrom tells us that a correspondent who had been a life-long hard-core atheist has now become an agnostic after reading about the SH!

 But agnostic about what, exactly?
 Presumably not the Christian God, omnipotent and omniscient.
 The simulator(s) of our world would have to be super-intelligent but not necessarily unlimited in power and knowledge.
 In fact, he (she, it, they according to taste) would be like the Demiurge that Plato and his successors, including the Gnostics, envisaged.